Business Cash Can Disguise Household Risk

 - Assign it to operating, tax, payroll, growth, or owner distribution.

-- Identify how much is truly available for emergencies.
+- Identify how much is truly available for emergencies, using the same stock-versus-flow test as cash flow before net worth.

 - Run a Money Map to check whether household cash, debt, and products still fit.